ishruti1205/LoFo-LOst-N-FOund/README.md

 **Edit Profile:**
 Three accordion sections — Display Name, Change Email, Change Password — all collapsed by default.
 Only one section can be open at a time.
 Email and password changes require the current password for re-authentication before proceeding.

+**UI Theme:**
+The app supports light mode only.
+Dark mode / system theme adaptation is disabled to maintain consistent UI design.

 ---

 ## What's Not in Yet